tcmacdonald/intro-to-javascript/data/class-three.md

 * The most popular JavaScript library
 * jQuery empowers you to "write less, do more."
 * Great documentation and tutorials
-* Used by nearly 20 million(!) websites
+* Used by nearly 20 million websites

 ---

 ## jQuery: A Brief History

-* jQuery was created by John Resig, a JavaScript tool developer at Mozilla.
+* jQuery was created by John Resig, Mozilla, 2006
-* January 2006: John announced jQuery at BarCampNYC: BarCampNYC Wrap-up
-* September 2007: A new user interface library is added to jQuery: jQuery UI: Interactions and Widgets
+* jQueryUI released September 2007
-* September 2008: Microsoft and Nokia announce their support for jQuery
+* Microsoft and Nokia support jQuery, 2008
-* December 2009: jQuery wins .Net Magazine's Award for Best Open Source Application
+* jQuery wins .Net Magazine's Award for Best O/S Application, December 2009

 ---